Cross-planet delivery that just works.

 - Round trips — ships bring cargo back instead of flying home empty

-- Your fleet at a glance — a little panel in the top-left shows how many ships are working, idle, or stuck
+- Your fleet at a glance — a little panel in the top-left shows how many ships are working, idle, or stuck, with a live ETA on whatever's in flight

 - Never wonder why — the Monitor lists every ship and shows exactly what each planet is waiting on, and why